mumayank/AirChartProject/README.md

 ___

 ### Show loading UI
-As stated above, if you want the library to show loading progress, you can simply split the declaration and the function call:
+As stated above, if you want the library to show loading progress, you can simply split the initialization and the function call:

 - Before making the REST API call, write this code:
 ```kotlin